SakifKhan98/YelpCamp/README.md

 This is a working full-stack web application which is a basic clone of renowned Yelp Camp.

-### The source code is uploaded at two parts in two repositories.
+### The source code is uploaded in one single repository.

 > Live Link: https://limitless-journey-93179.herokuapp.com